niknadzirie/git_practice/README.txt

-#Conversation at coffe shop
+#Conversation at ticket booth

-What you want to order?
+how many ticket you want?